CDSoft/pp/src/pp.md

   (`html`, `pdf`, `odt`, `epub` or `mobi`)
 - a `dialect` variable containing the current dialect (`md` or `rst`)

-The dialect is used to format links and images in the output documents.
+The _dialect_ is used to format links and images in the output documents.
 Currently only Markdown and reStructuredText are supported.

-If no input file is specified, `pp` also preprocesses the standard input.
+If no input file is specified, `pp` preprocesses the standard input.

-The command line arguments are intensionally very basic.
+The command line arguments are intentionally very basic.
 The user can define and undefine variables and list input files.

 **`-h`**
-:   displays some help and exits
+:   displays some help and exits.

 **`-v`**
-:   displays the current version and exits
+:   displays the current version and exits.

 **`-DSYMBOL[=VALUE]`** or **`-D SYMBOL[=VALUE]`**
 :   adds the symbol `SYMBOL` to the current environment and associates it to
     the optional value `VALUE`.
-If value is not given the symbol is simply defined with an empty value
+If no value is provided, the symbol is simply defined with an empty value.

 **`-USYMBOL`** or **`-U SYMBOL`**
 :   removes the symbol `SYMBOL` from the current environment.